GSA/challenges-and-prizes/_historical-challenges/smart-city-air-challenge.md

   on the Challenge website on a rolling basis.
 Entries meeting the criteria will then be scored based on the weighted (% of total score) Performance criteria provided in the table below.
-Each performance criterion will be scored on a scale of 0-5 with 0 being the lowest and 5 being the highest.'
+Each performance criterion will be scored on a scale of 0-5 with 0 being the lowest and 5 being the highest.</p>'
 campaignStatusName: Launched
 templateId: 0
 stageStatistics: []